fivetran/great_expectations/docs/docusaurus/docs/core/trigger_actions_based_on_results/create_a_custom_action.md

 A custom Action can do anything that can be done with Python code.

-To create a custom Action, you subclass the `ValidationAction` class overriding the `type` attribute with a unique name and the `run()` method with custom logic.
+To create a custom Action, you subclass the `ValidationAction` class, overriding the `type` attribute with a unique name and the `run()` method with custom logic.

 ## Prerequisites